 Eelgrass, a marine plant that grows in the nearshore photic zone, provides critically important habitat for salmon, invertebrates and other marine life.
 Juvenile salmon and many small marine organisms rely on eelgrass beds as places to hide from predators.
 Pacific Herring lay their eggs directly on the plant's leaves.
 Herring, in turn, are one of three Puget Sound forage fish that are staples of the salmon's diet.

 For more than a decade, we have engaged volunteers and private contractors to gather data on the distribution and health of eelgrass beds along our county's nearshore.

 In 2007 we began our most ambitious eelgrass project to date.
 We partnered with WSU Beach Watchers to equip a highly-skilled, volunteer team to gather eelgrass data from a private boat and a light circraft, while simultaneously conducting boots-in-the-muck studies.
 This multi-year project is the most sophisticated and comprehensive eelgrass survey ever attempted in Island County.
 This team, now volunteers affiliated with the MRC, are collaborating with the Washington Department of Natural Resources (DNR) and are following the agency's scientific procols while also working with top eelgrass experts at the University of Washington's Friday Harbor Laboratories.

-The main study is being conducted from a small boat owned and operated by Ken Urstad, an MRC member who is also a Beach Watcher.
+The main study is being conducted from a small boat owned and operated by Ken Urstad, an MRC member who is also an MRC member.
 It is equipped with portable videography and data-collection gear including a towfish laser camera, trolling motor, computer and GIS navigation.
-Neal Clark, a Beach Watcher with extensive technical experience, operates the equipment.
+Neal Clark, an MRC volunteer with extensive technical experience, operates the equipment.
 The survey team records underwater video of all the eelgrass growing along DNR-specified transects that run at right angles to the shoreline.
 Members of the team then review the video to document the presence or absence of eelgrass habitat along the entire length of each transect.